 To keep everybody on the same page and chatting about your upcoming nuptials, I have noticed that a catchy hashtag is one of the best ways to make your wedding social media friendly.
 Choosing something that speaks to you and your partner is the best way to go, so spend a short amount of time thinking of something memorable.

 The right hashtag is the perfect way to get and keep people interested in the big day.
-We’ve noticed how people become so in love with the actual hashtag itself that they feel compelled to attach it to any and everything.
+We’ve noticed how people become so in love with the unique wedding hashtag itself that they feel compelled to attach it to any and everything.
 This can truly boost your wedding’s social media standing.

 If you’re anything like me, choosing the perfect dress was at the top of my to-do list.
 Of course, I wanted it to be stunning and to look and feel beautiful in it, but I wanted it to be something dazzling for my social network friends.